sanjaysgk/HLA-PepClust/README.md

 ## Introduction

-HLA-PepClust `CLI` module is designed for identifying HLA type by clustering peptide sequences based on their
+HLA-PepClust `cli` module is designed for identifying HLA type by clustering peptide sequences based on their
 ## Prerequisites

 Ensure you have the following installed on your system: